-The 2017 McWhirter Conference, Cambridge, will be held at Newnham College, Cambridge on Wednesday 29th March and Thursday 30th March:
+The 2017 McWhirter Conference, Cambridge, was held at Newnham College, Cambridge on Wednesday 29th March and Thursday 30th March:

 'BioEthics - Who decides?'